WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Execute the instruction (BLOCK bt instr_2*).

 execution_of_LABEL_
-1. Pop all values val* from the stack.
+1. Pop all values val* from the top of the stack.
 2. Assert: Due to validation, a label is now on the top of the stack.
-3. Pop the current context from the stack.
+3. Pop the current label from the stack.
 4. Push the values val* to the stack.

 execution_of_BR l
+1. Pop all values val* from the top of the stack.
-1. Let L be the current label.
+2. Let L be the current label.
-2. Let n be the arity of L.
+3. Let n be the arity of L.
-3. Let instr'* be the continuation of L.
+4. Let instr'* be the continuation of L.
-4. Pop all values admin_u0* from the stack.
-5. Pop the current context from the stack.
+5. Pop the current label from the stack.
+6. Let admin_u0* be val*.
-6. If ((l is 0) and (|admin_u0*| ≥ n)), then:
+7. If ((l is 0) and (|admin_u0*| ≥ n)), then:
   a.
 Let val'* ++ val^n be admin_u0*.
   b.
 Push the values val^n to the stack.
   c.
 Execute the sequence (instr'*).
-7. If (l > 0), then:
+8. If (l > 0), then:
   a.
 Let val* be admin_u0*.
   b.
 Push the values val* to the stack.
   c.
 Execute the instruction (BR (l - 1)).